Package 'FastRet'

 A list containing the following elements:

-• dfzb: the features scaled by coefficients of the Ridge Regression model
+• dfzb: The features scaled by the coefficients (betas) of the Ridge Regression model.

 Examples